DS-260 Form: What You Need to Know When Filing

 • A beneficiary ID number

-Hang on tight to these numbers, as they will be needed later on in your process when you submit forms to the Consular Electronic Application Center.
-Take note, however, just because your visa is delivered to the NVC does not mean that your visa application will be processed right away.
-It will depend on the type of visa and your State Department’s visa bulletin priority date.
+Save these numbers, as they will be needed when you submit forms to the Consular Electronic Application Center.
+However, note that just because your case is transferred to the NVC does not mean your visa application will be processed immediately.
+It will depend on the type of visa and the State Department’s visa bulletin priority date.
 This is similar to your original USCIS visa application.

 Filing Your DS-260 Application